Dexas · The Long Game · Foundations

 Reading the Board

 Wet flops, dry flops, paired boards, monotone boards.
-What each kind of flop favors and how to adjust without thinking too hard.
-With a board-texture identification drill.
+What each kind of flop favors and how to adjust without overthinking.
+With a texture-ID drill, a c-bet-or-check drill, and an interactive board explorer.

 16 min